Quanta Computer

 Acquisition in 2010

-Qpixel Technology is a fabless semiconductor company that specializes in providing video compression silicon and software solutions for digital consumer electronics.
-Founded in 2003 and headquartered in Cupertino, California, the company develops audio and video compression solutions tailored for devices such as digital cameras, camcorders, set-top boxes, DVRs, and remote monitoring devices.
-Qpixel's product offerings include standard and high-definition codecs equipped with on-chip audio digital signal processing (DSP), as well as design kits that feature boards, firmware, and design files to facilitate rapid production for original equipment manufacturers.
-In addition to its headquarters, Qpixel has engineering and sales offices in Taiwan and Japan.
+Qpixel Technology is a fabless semiconductor company headquartered in Cupertino, California, with engineering and sales offices in Taiwan and Japan.
+Founded in 2003, the company specializes in providing video compression silicon and software solutions tailored for digital consumer electronics.
+Its product offerings include audio and video compression silicon solutions designed for devices such as digital cameras, camcorders, set-top boxes, personal video recorders, remote monitoring devices, and IP video communication systems.
+Qpixel's product suite features both standard and high-definition codecs, equipped with on-chip audio digital signal processing capabilities, along with a comprehensive design kit that includes boards, firmware, and design files to assist original equipment manufacturers in reducing time to market.

 Nanosys